314th Airlift Wing: History

+The 314th Troop Carrier Group arrived in the Mediterranean in May 1943, taking part with Twelfth Air Force units in two airborne operations.
+It flew two major night missions in July 1943 during the Sicily invasion, dropping paratroops of 82d Airborne Division near Gela on 9 July and reinforcements to the area on the 11 July.
+Later in the year, the group transported paratroops and supplies to Salerno, 14 and 15 September, during the invasion of Italy.
+Squadrons from the 314th flew additional missions in the Mediterranean before it transferred, in February 1944, to England for further training.
+From there, it took part with the Ninth Air Force in the Normandy invasion, flying numerous supply and reinforcement missions in the ensuing period.
+The 314th dropped paratroops over Holland in September and carried munitions and supplies to the same area.
+After moving to France in late February 1945, it participated in the airborne crossings of the Rhine River near Wesel on 24 March.
+The group then brought supplies and equipment to combat units and airlifted wounded U.S. and Allied personnel to rear-area hospitals.

+After the war ended, it evacuated prisoners of war from German camps and flew regular personnel and freight service.
+Transferring without personnel or equipment (WOPE) to U.S. in February 1946, and in September, again transferred WOPE, to the Panama Canal Zone, where the 314th operated air terminals under Caribbean Air Command.
+It moved back to the U.S. in October 1948 for further training.

 Korean War

 The wing was activated in November 1948 as the 314th Troop Carrier Wing at Smyrna Air Force Base, Tennessee.

 The wing served in Japan during the Korean War, participating in two major airborne operations, at Sunchon in October 1950 and at Munsan-ni in March 1951.
 It later transported supplies to Korea and evacuated prisoners of war.

 Early Cold War and Vietnam War periods

 The wing was transferred without personnel or equipment back to the U.S. in 1954.
 There it served as a primary troop carrier unit in the eastern U.S., participating in joint airborne training with Army forces, developing assault airlift operations, and performing in aerial demonstrations, exercises, maneuvers, and joint operations.
 Between January 1966 and May 1971, it operated from Ching Chuan Kang Air Base Taiwan as part of the 315th Air Division to provide passenger and cargo airlift throughout the Far East and combat airlift in Southeast Asia during the Vietnam War period.